smcl/xsms/README.md

 # xsms

 A simple SMS client written in Python + Tkinter which uses the em73xx library.
-The functionality it provides is mainly for use with xmobar - a text-mode summary so you can quickly see any unread messages, and a lightweight GUI to read and send messages.
+Originally written for my Thinkpad X250 (which uses this chip) it was mainly written for use with xmobar - with a text-mode summary so you can quickly see any unread messages, and a lightweight GUI to read and send messages.

 ## TODO